Recorder (musical instrument): Documentary evidence: treatises

 His account corroborates that of Ganassi, using the same three basic syllables and emphasising the importance of breath control and ornamentation in recorder playing, but also documents several aspects of recorder technique otherwise undocumented until the twentieth century.
 These include multiple techniques using the partial closing of the bell: to produce a tone or semitone below the tonic, and to change semitones into dieses (half semitones), which he says can also be produced by "repercussively bending back the tongue".
-He also adds that the position of the tongue, either extended or turned up towards the palate, can be used to improve, vary, and color notes.
+He also adds that the position of the tongue, either extended or turned up towards the palate, can be used to improve, vary, and colour notes.
 He is the first to differentiate between the amount of the breath (full, shallow, or moderate) and the force (relaxed or slow, intense, and the median between them) as well as the different amount of air required for each instrument, and describes a trill or vibrato called a vox tremula in which "a tremulous quality in the breath" is combined with a trilling of the fingers to vary the interval from anything between a major third and a diesis.
 He is also the first writer to mention the recorder in D_{5} ("discantus"), which he leaves unnamed.

 Composer and singer Philibert Jambe de Fer (c.
 1515 – c.
 1566) was the only French author of the sixteenth century to write about the recorder, in his Epitome musical.
 He complains of the French name for the instrument, fleutte à neuf trouz ('flute with nine holes') as, in practice, one of the lowermost holes must be plugged, leaving only eight open holes.
 He prefers fleute d'Italien or the Italian flauto.
 His fingering chart is notable for two reasons, first for describing fingerings with the 15th produced as a variant on the 14th, and for using the third finger of the lower hand as a buttress finger, although only for three notes in the lower octave.
 (See also Renaissance structure.)

 Aurelio Virgiliano's "Il dolcimelo" (c.
 1600) presents ricercars intended for or playable on the recorder, a description of other musical instruments, and a fingering chart for a recorder in G_{4} similar to Jambe de Fer's.

+Recorders shown in Michael Praetorius's Syntagma Musicum (1629).
+From left to right: grossbass (2 views), bass, basset (2 views), tenor, alt, discant in C_{5} and D_{5}, klein Flötlein or exilent, and gar kleine Plockflötlein.
+At the bottom is a scale bar in feet and inches.